 It’s summer time.
 And summer is good.
 Summer is better, though, with a big ole plate of spicy barbecue-and-bacon baked beans.
 These are some of the most flavor-packed beans you’ll find.
 And talk about easy to make, too!
 It’s not quite as easy as open a bunch of cans and heat, but it’s close to being that easy.
 A little time in the oven and you’re ready to devour some tasty beans.
-Double, tripe or quadruple the recipe and you’ve got a great dish for a picnic or family get-together!
+Double, triple or quadruple the recipe and you’ve got a great dish for a picnic or family get-together!

 Much of the flavor in these spicy barbecue-and-bacon baked beans comes from the Ranch style beans.
 Then along comes a bit of jalapeno spiciness.
 And just a hint of sweetness.
 For the BBQ sauce I went with a nice hickory BBQ sauce to add a bit of that outdoorsy flavor.